splitlearning/splitlearning.github.io/index.md

 # Split Learning Project Page: Distributed deep learning without sharing raw data
 <a href=""><img src="https://splitlearning.github.io/diab1.png" align="left" height="400" width="650" >

-Split learning naturally allows for various configurations of cooperating entities to train (and infer from) machine learning  models without sharing any raw data or detailed information about the model.
+**Abstract:** Split learning naturally allows for various configurations of cooperating entities to train (and infer from) machine learning  models without sharing any raw data or detailed information about the model.
+This method has been developed by the MIT Media Lab’s Camera Culture group.
-<br /><br /> In the simplest of configurations of split learning, each client (for example, radiology center) trains a partial deep  network up to a specific layer known as the cut layer.
+<br /><br /><br /><br /> **Key idea:** In the simplest of configurations of split learning, each client (for example, radiology center) trains a partial deep  network up to a specific layer known as the cut layer.
 The outputs at the cut layer are sent to another entity   (server/another client) which completes the rest of the training without looking at raw data from
  any client that holds the raw data.
 This completes a round of forward propagation without sharing raw data.
 The gradients are now back propagated again from its last layer until the cut layer in a similar fashion.
 The gradients at the cut layer (and only these gradients) are sent back to radiology client centers.
 The rest of back